Are You Delegating Out of Necessity or Trust?

 • “I feel guilty for giving more work to everyone, so I’ll just do it.”

-You can achieve greater results by empowering and motivating others to carry out tasks.
+In other words, you can achieve greater results by empowering and motivating others to carry out tasks.
 But this can’t just be performed out of necessity (read: you simply have too many things to do).
 It needs to be assigned with complete trust in your team.

 This is the key difference between automating a company and building a company culture of leadership.